bensampaio/jquery.autogrow/README.md

 $('textarea').autogrow({ id : 'my-textarea-mirror', classes : 'special-textarea-mirror' })
 ```

-**Note**: If there is more then one element on the jQuery collection a index will be appended to the id attribute.
+**Note**: If there is more than one element on the jQuery collection a index will be appended to the id attribute.

 ## Events